Rurouni/MassiveOnlineUniversalServerEngine/README.md

 ```
 As you see, sending request to server and having reply back is as simple as this.
 For more complex example you better look at Chat sample projects.

+##Details
+Each actor and Peer has own logical fiber you can rely on this and forget about writing locks.
+This works even if you call any async method on actor proxy, fiber waits until Task of result is finished before starting processing another message.
+If you know that operation doesn't change anything you could attribute it with LockLevel.Read and all Read level operations could be processed simultaneously.
+Actors implementing same protocol contract are considered a group and each group of actors has own actor coordinator that is responsible for preserving consistency of the view of the actor group across all nodes in cluster.
+Actor coordinator also responsible for creating/removing actors on other nodes.
+Default actor coordinator uses Isis2 (http://isis2.codeplex.com/) internally and guarantees that only one actor with same name exist across all cluster at any moment of time.
+New actors are created at random nodes by default.

++ Building primitives are:
+	+ Actor subclass
+		+ has some messaging contract in form of implemented interfaces
+ 		+ has Name and local node Id if created
+   		+ OperationContex could be used to store client peer and send callback messages later
+	+ S2CPeer subclass
+		+ has some messaging contract in form of implemented interfaces
+  		+ could manage exposed contracts using `SetHandler<TNetContract>(TNetContract handler)` method
+		+ manages client state and acts as mediator to other actors calls depending on that state
++ All communications are asynchronous RPC (relies on async/await feature of 4.5 Framework) of type
+	+ `Task<ReplyType>` if we want to get something back
+	+ `Task`  if  you just want to wait for completion on other side
+	+ `void` for one way non-async methods only(use with care as received message is recycled immediately upon control returns to proxy),
++ each Actor and S2CPeer has own logical fiber, with blocking chunks fired in thread pool
++ each net contract method could be attributed with such lock levels:
+	+ None : processing happens on thread where net receive came
+	+ Read : processing via peer or actor fiber in thread pool simultaniously with other Read operations
+	+ Write : processing via peer or actor fiber, no other operations would be processed until this one finishes (including all async cont)

+##Planned
+1. Send broadcasts and queries to group of actors of same type
+2. C++ client node and protocol generator
+3. Ability to persist actors in Redis
+4. ActorCoordinator that maintains required amount of replicas for each named actor
+5. Zookeeper based actor and node coordinators for those who don't want to rely on Isis2

 ## License - Mit